Compactor and Baler Information For Architects

 Marathon works with architects daily to provide these drawings – as well as expertise on the construction side to ensure the building has the appropriate infrastructure to support and power the equipment.

 If you’re in the market for a new commercial storefront and you’re working with an architectural design firm, make sure they’ve allocated space for your compactor or baler.
 If you’re an architect, make sure you visit our Compactor & Baler Architect Software Downloads Page, where you’ll find handy files ready for your project.
 Here you can download not only our Revit files but also building material information.
-You can also contact our Architectural Liaison, Jordan Sandlin at 614-203-4343 or send him an e-mail: Jordan.email@example.com.
+For additional assistance, please contact the Marathon Equipment representative near you.